ergoplatform/ergodocs/docs/eco/dexy.md

 # Dexy

 Dexy is an alternative stablecoin design that uses seigniorage, currently in development.

+You can read the [draft whitepaper here](../assets/pdf/dexy.pdf)

 ## DexyGold